 KENNEDY SPACE CENTER, FLA. -- In the Space Station Processing Facility, workers are ready to attach the overhead crane to the external stowage platform 3 to lift and move it to the payload canister.
 The platform is part of the payload on mission STS-118 and will be loaded into Space Shuttle Endeavour's payload bay at the pad.
 Endeavour is targeted for launch on Aug.
 9 to the International Space Station.
 The mission will continue space station construction by delivering a third starboard truss segment, S5, as well as carrying the external stowage platform 3.
 Photo credit: NASA/Jim Grossmann

-KENNEDY SPACE CENTER, FLA. -- In the Space Station Processing Facility, an overhead crane moves into place above the external stowage platform 3 to lift and move it to the payload canister.
-The platform is part of the payload on mission STS-118 and will be loaded into Space Shuttle Endeavour's payload bay at the pad.
+KENNEDY SPACE CENTER, FLA. -- At lower left, in the Space Station Processing Facility, the Spacehab module is prepared for its move to the payload canister at right.
+The module is part of the payload on mission STS-118 and will be loaded into Space Shuttle Endeavour's payload bay at the pad.
 Endeavour is targeted for launch on Aug.
 9 to the International Space Station.
-The mission will continue space station construction by delivering a third starboard truss segment, S5, as well as carrying the external stowage platform 3.
+The mission will continue space station construction by delivering a third starboard truss segment, S5, as well as carrying the external stowage platform 3 and Spacehab module.
 Photo credit: NASA/Jim Grossmann

 KENNEDY SPACE CENTER, FLA. -- In Orbiter Processing Facility bay 2, the orbiter boom sensor system (in the background) is moved toward the open payload bay of Endeavour.
 The boom will be installed in the payload bay for launch.
 The orbiter is scheduled to fly on mission STS-118 to the International Space Station in the summer of 2007.
 It will deliver the third starboard truss segment, S5.
 Photo credit: NASA/Troy Cryder